 How to Eat Intuitively + 3 tips to start now!

-Intuitive eating is all about notice when we are feeling sad, mad, or stressed and move through those feelings without using food to comfort ourselves.
+Intuitive eating is all about noticing when we are feeling sad, mad, or stressed and moving through those feelings without using food to comfort ourselves.
 A huge benefit of listening to our body and eating intuitively is that we can finally stop looking to outside sources for the answer and start looking within.

 Intuitive Eating is for you if you struggle with:

 When starting on this journey my clients often say they don’t even understand what it means to listen to their bodies.